Fundraising is not one conversation. It is a hundred tiny actions done consistently.

 Post-Call Follow-Ups

-Filter: Status in (Reply, Call Booked)
+Filter: Status in (Reply, Call Booked) AND LastTouch within last 7 days

-- Auto-roll Next Step: when you change Status to Reply, set Next Step to
+- Auto-roll Next Step: when Status becomes Reply, set Next Step to today + 2 days

 Operating hygiene (the rules)